Understand Me Says the 2000 Man of Kiss and Rolling Stones Song Lore

 Looking Out a Little Windowsill While Having an Affair with a Random Computer as Mick Jagger, Keith Richards, Ace Frehley and the 2000 Man Sing Along

-2000 Man is not exactly a song that will go down in the music history books as a brilliant, thought-provoking work.
-In truth, the original debut of the song was part of a collective dud in the form of the disastrous release of the Rolling Stones' 1967 work THEIR SATANIC MAJESTIES REQUEST.
-2000 MAN was strangely selected as a cover song on Kiss' 1979 album DYNASTY, although it really is not a Kiss song per se.
+2000 Man is not exactly a song that will go down in music history books as a brilliant, thought-provoking work.
+In truth, the original debut of the song was part of a collective dud from the disastrous release of the Rolling Stones' 1967 album THEIR SATANIC MAJESTIES REQUEST.
+2000 Man was strangely selected as a cover song on Kiss' 1979 album DYNASTY, although it is not a Kiss song per se.
 More see it as an Ace Frehley solo work endeavor.

-And many do see the Frehley version to be quite better than the original one sung by the Stones.
-With DYNASTY, 2000 MAN becomes the right selection for the right artist on, honestly, the wrong album.
-(It would have been a better selection for Ace Frehley's highly successful 1978 solo LP) The original version can be considered the yet another strange song on a misguided album that wasn't anywhere near as bad as some think.
-Does that sound incoherent?
+And many do see the Frehley version as quite better than the original one sung by the Stones.
+With DYNASTY, "2000 Man" becomes the right selection for the right artist on, honestly, the wrong album.
+(It would have been a better selection for Ace Frehley's highly successful 1978 solo LP) The original Rolling Stones version ranks yet another strange song on a misguided album that wasn't nearly as bad as some think.
+Does that sound marginally coherent?
 If so, then the description is an appropriate one.
-SATANIC MAJESTIES was somewhat of an incoherent release by a band that seemingly could do no wrong in 1967.
+SATANIC MAJESTIES was somewhat of an incoherent release by a band that seemingly could not do anything wrong in 1967.

 MORE OF A MISS: THEIR SATANIC MAJESTIES REQUEST

 First, it is necessary to point out THEIR SATANIC MAJESTIES REQUEST is an excellent album.
-Criticism against the album was enormous at the time of its release and even Keith Richards still steadfastly claims the LP is a ''load of crap.''
-The album did go gold at the time of initial release although fans were somewhat perplexed at the music.
+Criticism against the album was enormous at the time of its release, and even Keith Richards still steadfastly claims the LP is a ''load of crap.''
+The LP did go gold at the time of initial release, although fans were somewhat perplexed at the music.
 SATANIC MAJESTIES comes off as a very unfocused album.
-The Stones original debuted as the bad boys of the British Invasion, the evil counterparts of the more wholesome Beatles.
-The Rolling Stones released quite a number of pop favorites and, interestingly, were always able to go a little further with their music and create profound and thought-provoking material in selections such as Gimme Shelter, Sympathy for the Devil, Dead Flowers, Street Fighting Man, and more.
-With SATANTIC MAJESTIES, a new direction was taken.
-One-half of that direction entailed trying to capture the psychedelic music crowd and the other half sought to rip off The Beatles' SGT.
+The Stones originally debuted as the bad boys of the British Invasion, the evil counterparts of the more wholesome Beatles.
+The Rolling Stones released many pop favorites and, interestingly, were always able to go a little further with their music and create profound and thought-provoking material in selections such as Gimme Shelter, Sympathy for the Devil, Dead Flowers, Street Fighting Man, and more.
+With SATANIC MAJESTIES, the Stones went into a new direction.
+One-half of that direction entailed trying to capture the psychedelic music crowd, and the other half sought to "mimic" The Beatles' SGT.
 PEPPER album.
 SATANIC MAJESTIES was quickly deemed an ill-inspired lame attempt at a copy of the legendary Fab Four album.
-To totally dismiss SATANTIC MAJESTIES really is unfair.
-Several excellent songs appear on the list of the LP including the excellent She's a Rainbow, 2000 Light Years from Home, and Citadel.
+To dismiss SATANIC MAJESTIES isn't entirely fair, though.
+Several excellent songs appear on the list of the LP, including the excellent She's a Rainbow, 2000 Light Years from Home, and Citadel.

 And then there is, of course, 2000 Man.